-The Centre for Academic Leadership & Development networks widely with other national organisations and institutions working to foster excellence in research, teaching and knowledge exchange.
-Many of these run programmes or one-off events which complement ALD's own development programmes.
+The Research Futures Academy networks widely with other national organisations and institutions working to foster excellence in research, teaching and knowledge exchange.
+Many of these run programmes or one-off events which complement RFA's own development programmes.
 The list below summarises a range of upcoming opportunities offered through our networks:

 Conferences and events